Wyoming IRP Registration

 You’ll need to provide us with some information to get your IRP apportionment.
 Firstly, we’ll need information about your truck, including its VIN, title, and weight.
 We’ll need some information about you, too, including a mailing address for your decals.
 Finally, we’ll need to know if you have your HVUT return handy if applicable (see below for more information on HVUT).
 Once we compile all the information about you and your truck that we need, we’ll get your IRP apportionment in no time!

 Once you obtain your apportionment, you will receive two things to display on your truck.
 One is your new apportioned license plates.
-These plates will signify that your vehicle has apportionment and is therefore legal to operate in Wyoming.
+These apportioned tags will signify that your vehicle has apportionment and is therefore legal to operate in Wyoming.
 The other is your cab card.
 This card replaces your truck’s registration and must be kept in the truck at all times.
 Otherwise, even if you have purchased IRP, your truck will not be legal in Wyoming.
 Make sure you have both on hand before you set out on your journey.

 Will I Need Anything Else?